blaisco/bookmark-manager-for-pinboard/README.md

 - Import your Chrome Bookmarks as labels
 - Create a BMFP bookmarklet with support for labels
 - Maybe get a jsonp implementation from Pinboard so that I can drop the rack app portion
+- Linkify tags/labels displayed as a part of a bookmark

 ## Potential bugs